 - Provincial wages per hour ranging from low, median, and high

-- Community/area wages (i.e city level)
+- Community/area wages (i.e city level).

 This information can help you identify what you can expect to earn in Canada.
 For example, some sectors such as technology generate strong incomes.
-It’s a high wage sector that also attracts highly skilled immigrants.
+It’s a high-wage sector that also attracts highly skilled immigrants.
 However, when you consider average wages it’s also important to consider the cost of living and housing affordability versus salaries.

 For example, British Columbia has a strong technology sector.
 And while technology wages are high, so too is the cost of living and housing in Vancouver, BC.
 So when choosing a city to locate it’s helpful to consider the cost of living versus average wages.
 Or, you may want to explore job prospects in a small or medium-sized city.
 Because while the average wages may be lower, you’ll likely discover that it’s also more affordable than a larger city such as Vancouver or Toronto.
+Our Rentals for Newcomers site is a practical and easy-to-navigate site to help you find housing and make an easier transition to life in Canada!
+And you can even determine the average cost of renting in each city.
+This is helpful since rental prices change often.

 Questions to Consider